Weihrauch: History

-The field-style air rifle designs for the American market were a great success because only a very small minority of adult airgun shooters were involved in any competition or group shooting activities.
+The field-style air rifle designs for the American market were a great success because a large majority of adult aigun shooters were involved in field shooting, as opposed to competition or group shooting.
 Field target shooting was the most popular of the American group airgun shooting sports, but even that involved much less than one percent of adult airgun shooters.
-Almost the exact opposite was true of airgun shooters in Germany; there, most such shooters were involved in 10 meter competition.
-Nevertheless, in 1989, the leading German gun magazine, VISIER, discovered from a survey that a large number of German airgun shooters would be willing to pay more than 500 DM (about 300 U.S. dollars) for an air rifle which was equipped with a sporting-style stock and designed for scope use.
-Many Germans responding to the poll also submitted useful suggestions for new designs to be added to the many new stock designs being developed by Weihrauch.

-The German reunification in 1990 resulted in many changes for every German citizen and manufacturer.
-Weihrauch began a cooperation with Theoben Engineering in England which resulted in the introduction of the first German/English air rifle design: the Weihrauch HW 90 (the Beeman versions are the RX, RX-1 and RX-2).
+Weihrauch began a cooperation with Theoben Engineering in England which resulted in the introduction of the Weihrauch HW 90 (the Beeman versions are the RX, RX-1 and RX-2).
 This was the first Weihrauch rifle using the patented Theoben gas-spring system.
 These new rifles sold very well in Great Britain and the United States for small-game hunting.

-The great optimism of that period of the company's development was dampened by the unexpected death of Hans Weihrauch, Sr. on 3 April 1990 aged 63.
-His business accomplishments were so admired that he was posthumously decorated with the Federal Cross of Merit.
-His wife, Christel, and sons, Stefan and Hans-Hermann, took the reins of the company.
+Hans Weihrauch, Sr. died on 3 April 1990, aged 63.
+He was posthumously decorated with the Federal Cross of Merit.
+His wife, Christel, and sons, Stefan and Hans-Hermann, took control of the company.
 Christel Weihrauch had shared the management of the firm for decades and the preparation of the two sons for their expected future management roles was well advanced.
 Both had been involved with the company all of their lives and had nearly finished their engineering and marketing training as well.

-The fall of the German wall close to Mellrichstadt meant they were "in the middle of Germany."
-This opened new markets for their surface engineering branch.
-They added new machines for electroless nickel plating and bronzing (and made the floors slip-proof with expanded mesh, stainless-steel fencing panels supplied from the nearby fallen Iron Curtain).